 PRESS RELEASE FROM UNSPOKEN

-Unspoken, a London-based arts, drama and entertainment organisation, are holding their second variety night on Saturday 25th January at Tottenham Chances, to raise money for a unique performing arts project that will give people without speech a voice.
-The evening brings together a diverse range of artists showcasing pieces based on the theme of communication
+Unspoken, a new London-based theatre group, are holding a fundraising event on Saturday 16th November at Tottenham Chances, to raise money for a unique performing arts project that will give people without speech a voice.

-The project, which launched last year, aims to bring together people who use communication aids to express themselves (known as augmentative and alternative communication – AAC), and other artists to develop and stage a theatrical performance in 2015 that focuses on the issue of communication.
+The project, anticipated to be the first of its kind, aims to bring together people who use communication aids to express themselves (known as augmentative and alternative communication – AAC), and other artists to develop and stage a theatrical performance in 2015 that focuses on the issue of communication.

 Some children and adults find communication difficult because they have little or no clear speech.
 There are many reasons including as a result of cerebral palsy, stroke, head injury, motor neurone disease or learning difficulty.
 Alternative and augmentative communication encompasses a wide variety of non-standard communication methods that enable people to participate in their local communities and to make friends, share feelings, ideas, and experiences.

 Venue: Tottenham Chances, 399 High Road, London, N17 6QN.

 Entry: £7.
 All proceeds will go towards the Unspoken theatre project.

 Unspoken will be holding more Unspoken Outspoken fundraising events in January and March 2014.

 For more information on Unspoken, please visit www.facebook.com/unspokenAAC